 Resources for Desert Times

-The arrival of the COVID-19 virus in 2020 has been a challenge worldwide.
+The persistence of the COVID-19 virus has been a challenge worldwide.
 Communities of faith have striven to find creative ways to stay connected.
 Sometimes Christian leaders struggle to maintain a buoyancy in their own faith even as they support and encourage those in their care.
 We offer the resources here as a gift from our community to encourage you in your ministry and life of faith.
 Check back often for updates!

 An alumna shared this resource with interesting points to consider: